getriskmanager on a laptop

 • Extreme

-The grid assigns a number to the risk; obtained by multiplying Likelihood with Impact.
+The grid assigns a number to the risk, obtained by multiplying Likelihood with Impact.

 GetRiskManager provides three calculations: